 What’s great for the genealogist, though, is that it provides the ability to easily take photos from above, which can be very useful for digitizing documents or photos (or photo album pages).
 If you have delicate documents you wouldn’t want to put through a sheet-fed scanner, or if you don’t have a scanner at all, SHOTBOX might be the tool you need to use your phone to digitize documents without risk of damage and without shadows.

 Right now, SHOTBOX is running a Kickstarter campaign while they work with the factory to finish the manufacturing and ship by October.
 I pledged and pre-ordered the SHOTBOX plus the SideShot Kit (a lighted attachment to hold the phone or tablet steady for photos taken from the front), for a total of $149.
 Once the product is in production, the anticipated retail price will be $149 for the SHOTBOX and $89 for the SideShot.
+[Note: The Kickstarter campaign is over, but you can now pre-order at a discount directly from the SHOTBOX website.]

 Go to this page to see examples of photos taken with SHOTBOX.